caryll/otfcc/README.md

  --keep-average-char-width : Keep the OS/2.xAvgCharWidth value from the input
                              instead of stating the average width of glyphs.
                              Useful when creating a monospaced font.
+ --short-post              : Don't export glyph names in the result font.
+It
+                             will reduce file size.
+ --dummy-DSIG              : Include an empty DSIG table in the font.
+For
+                             some Microsoft applications, a DSIG is required to enable OpenType features.
 ```